 A generous pinch of salt, a bit of freshly cracked black pepper, and a small squeeze of lemon are all you need to elevate this fine vegetable to new heights.

-But, before you even get to preparing asparagus spears, take a close look at them and check if they haven’t gone bad—especially if they’ve been sitting in the fridge for a few days.
+But before you get to preparing those vibrant green spears, it’s important to inspect them closely and make sure they haven’t gone bad, especially if they’ve been sitting in the fridge for a few days.

-How Can You Tell If Asparagus Has Gone Bad?
+How to Tell If Asparagus Is Bad

 Can You Eat Moldy Asparagus?

 Moldy asparagus is a big no-no. Not only will it have an unpleasant smell and taste, but it may also lead to food poisoning.

 Many home cooks believe that cutting off the stems and thoroughly cooking the shoots will make the asparagus safe to eat.
 However, this is a common misconception.
 While cooking can kill the disease-causing bacteria, it may not inactivate the heat-resistant toxins they leave behind.